 The following example runs all cluster validation tests on computers that are named Server1 and Server2.

 Test-Cluster –Node Server1, Server2

-The Test-Cluster cmdlet outputs the results to a log file in the current working directory, for example C:\Users<EM>username\AppData\Local\Temp.
+The Test-Cluster cmdlet outputs the results to a log file in the current working directory.
+For example: C:\Users<username>\AppData\Local\Temp.

 The following example creates a failover cluster that is named MyCluster with nodes Server1 and Server2, assigns the static IP address 192.168.1.12, and adds all eligible storage to the failover cluster.